99230041136/DF-LAB/exp-7(AF_Logical)/CREATE.md

-# Ex.No.8 — Detect Hidden Data in Images Using StegExpose
+# 📱 Ex.No.7 — Use AFLogical OSE to Extract Data from an Android Device

 ## Aim

-To detect hidden data in image files using **StegExpose**, a steganography detection and analysis tool.
+To perform a logical extraction of user data (contacts, SMS, call logs, calendars, app data where possible) from an Android device using **AFLogical OSE**, and preserve the extracted files for forensic analysis.

 ## Description

-**StegExpose** is a Java-based forensic tool used to detect steganography in images.
+**AFLogical OSE (Open Source Edition)** is a forensic tool used for logical acquisition of Android devices.
-It analyzes statistical features of image files to identify traces of hidden data and provides a **suspicion score** for each analyzed image.
+It extracts **user-level artifacts** such as:
+- Contacts
+- SMS
+- Call history
+- Calendar entries
+- Browser data
+- Some application data

+This process is **non-destructive** — meaning no permanent changes are made to the phone.
+It works via **ADB (Android Debug Bridge)** to export data to a forensic workstation for safe analysis.

 ---